dragonloverlord/book-game/README.md

 Book-Game
 =============

-a basic javascript book writing game app for chrome
+A javascript book writing idle game app for chrome

 Instructions For Installation
 =============================